Signature Cocktail Recipes

 HibHound

-SaveAccounts Manager Tara Steffens loves the Hibiscus Gin and Grapefruit.
+COO Tara Steffens loves Gin & Grapefruit.
 So the first thing she made was a Greyhound.
-And the rest, as they say, was history.
+CCO Keith Meyer, kicked it up a notch.
+Match made in heaven

-Fill collins glass with ice.
+Fill Collins glass with ice.
 Add Hib Gin.
-Top with Grapefruit juice. & stire.
+Top with Grapefruit juice. & stir.
 Garnish with lime.
 If too tart, fill half with grapefruit juice and half with seltzer water.

 The Rose